-I’m not big on mediation, but many people I know swear by it.
-Regardless of your stance on mediation, it never hurts to take a few slow, deep breaths.
+I’m not big on meditation, but many people I know swear by it.
+Regardless of your stance on meditation, it never hurts to take a few slow, deep breaths.
 Taking control of your breathing helps reduce your heart rate, lessen anxiety and slow down your racing thoughts.
 Try pairing this method with another one of the strategies on this page if it doesn’t feel like enough all on its own.

 6. Be creative